-Instances where students are gainfully employed during the school day will be considered unexcused, unless the employment is a part of an approved individual education program or work study as arranged through the school.
+Instances where students are gainfully employed during the school day will be considered unexcused, unless the employment is a part of an approved individual education program, work study, or internship as arranged through the school.

 UNEXCUSED ABSENCES

 The principal will meet with each student who is unexcused and will assign the appropriate consequence(s).